~/.testsprite/credentials), and built-in defaults. Per-invocation flags override everything else.

 The CLI stores API keys in~/.testsprite/credentials, an INI-style file.
 The directory is created with mode 0700 and the file with mode 0600.
 Writes are atomic — a partial write never corrupts an existing key.

-testsprite auth configure to write a profile interactively.
+testsprite setup to write a profile interactively.
 Use --from-env in CI to skip the prompt.

 Profiles